NBISweden/AGAT/docs/tools/agat_sp_extract_sequences.md

     Boolean - Display this helpful text.

+- **--keep_attributes**

+    Boolean - The value of the attribute tags will be extracted from the feature type specified by the option --type and stored in the fasta header.

+- **--keep_parent_attributes**

+    Boolean - The value of the attribute tags will be extracted from the feature type specified by the option --type along with those from parent features and stored in the fasta header.

 - **--merge**

     Boolean - By default, only features that span several locations (e.g. cds and utr can